 (2) to prohibit the transportation, processing, sale, or use of industrial hemp that is grown or cultivated in accordance with subsection section 7606 of the Agricultural Act of 2014, within or outside the State in which the industrial hemp is grown or cultivated.

-In Colorado, Industrial hemp is regulated under the Department of Agriculture and not under the MED:
+In Colorado, Industrial hemp is regulated by the Department of Agriculture and not the Marijuana Enforement Division (MED):

 In regards to the sale and usage of CBD as an ingredient by MIP companies: